gsimon75-android/Android_TV_BootAnimation/README.md

 ```

 So if the init service 'burn-bootanim' is started (eg. `setprop svc.start burn-bootanim`), it'll invoke the script as root (who does have the right to overwrite that .zip).

+**NOTE** Obscurity is not security, but this is a good example why those `*.rc` files are usually not world-readable.

 Starting services also isn't allowed for mere users, so let's follow the chain, where is this service started?